yiibu/web-monetization/docs/recommendations/index.md

 The practicality of turning this simple narrative into an ecosystem that offers equitable and sustainable value for both users and website owners is the challenge we will face going forward—and there are many ways we can get there.
 Through the prior section’s scenarios, we explored a range of business models, opportunity spaces for innovation, and degrees of interoperability, privacy, and decentralization.

 The goal of these stories was not to predict the future but to offer lenses through which to interrogate how Interledger-powered Web Monetization might change our use of the web, and whether the resulting environment would in fact be _an improvement_ on what we have today.
-As [a wise woman](https://www.sparknotes.com/lit/handmaid/quotes/character/the-commander/#:~:text=Better%20never%20means%20better%20for,who%20do%20not%20have%20power.) once said, however…
+As [a wise woman](https://www.sparknotes.com/lit/handmaid/quotes/character/the-commander/#:~:text=Better%20never%20means%20better%20for,who%20do%20not%20have%20power.) once wrote, however…
->“_Better doesn’t always mean better for everyone.
-It always means worse for some._”.
+>“_Better doesn’t always mean better for everyone…it always means worse for some._”

 It’s entirely possible to imagine a future where use of the Web Monetization API becomes ubiquitous, yet primarily makes things better for only a chosen few.